Rate Limits

 |---|---|---|---|

-Each user has a personal RPM (Requests Per Minute) limit tied to their API key.
-The default RPM for
+Each user has a personal RPM (Requests Per Minute) limit tied to the API key.
+Balance accounts default to 1,000 RPM.
+Subscription packages can include their own RPM values, and customizable packages can raise that limit further.

 |---|---|---|